lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

                 }

         - **Numerical** vs. **Categorical** values

+            Not all metadata types can be used in all selection strategies.
+Lightly differentiates between numerical and categorical metadata.

             **Numerical** metadata are numbers (int, float), e.g. `lightly.sharpness` or `weather.temperature`.
 It is usually real-valued.